-Today’s post about how to pack before studying abroad is by campus correspondent Connie Ip, a junior at Mount Holyoke College, currently studying abroad in France.
+Today’s post about how to pack before studying abroad is by campus correspondent Connie Ip.
 Find out how you can become a campus correspondent, too!

 When I moved out of my dormitory in May, I looked at my three bulging pieces of luggage that were packed with all the clothing and items I brought with me to college.
 I was going to study abroad in France for a year; no way was I going to drag them all with me halfway around the world.

 A few questions ran through my head: Which suitcases should I bring?
 How many?
 One or two?
 What will I need?
 What can I do without?
 What would I miss?